View on GitHub

 cd /opt/Carme && bash config.sh

-Note: You don’t need to modify the config file unless you want to customize it or unless you are using an already existing MySQL/MariaDB or SLURM.
-For more details, refer to:
+Note: You don’t need to modify the config file unless you want to customize it:

 Step 3: Run the installation script